dpack78/tossUpGame/README.md

 Create a class with the same name as the file.
 This class must extend StrategyBase.StrategyBase

-This class must have a method defined shouldIRoll(self, a_score,turnScore,diceToRoll) that returns a boolean.
+This class must have a method defined shouldIRoll(self, a_score,turnScore,diceToRoll,roundNumber) that returns a boolean.

 See "RandomDecision.py" for an example.
 This strategy randomly decides to roll again or not.
 Ideally your strategy can beat this one.